garethltm/obsibrain/sc900/Global Secure Access.md

 	- Widgets:
 		1. Sign-ins - The number of sign-ins through [[Microsoft Entra ID]] to Microsoft services in the last 24 hours.
 This widget provides you with information about the activity in your tenant
 		2. Total distinct tenants - The number of distinct tenant IDs seen in the last 24 hours
-		3. Unseen tenants - The number of distinct tenants
+		3. Unseen tenants - The number of distinct tenants IDs that were seen in the last 24 hours, but not in the previous seven days
+		4. Users - The number of distinct user sign-ins to other tenants in the last 24 hours
+		5. Devices - The number of distinct devices that are signed in to other tenant